 set body boundaries

-Teach children to guard themselves by setting body boundaries.
-Tell them that their private parts are the parts covered by a bathing suit.
-No one should touch their private parts.
-If someone does or makes them feel uncomfortable or confused, it’s okay to say “No”, and then they should tell a trusted adult.
-Learn more about age appropriate sexual behavior here.
+Teach children about setting body boundaries.
+This can start by always asking permission before hugging or holding hands.
+Tell children that their private parts are the parts covered by a bathing suit.
+No one should touch their private parts or ask them to touch other people’s private parts.
+If someone does or makes them feel uncomfortable or confused, it’s okay to say “No,” and then they can tell a trusted adult.
+Learn more about age-appropriate sexual behavior here.

 teach children the buddy system